Admission & Audition

 University of Minnesota Dance

-Acceptance into the BFA and BA programs in dance, as well as placement into modern/contemporary, African diasporic movement, jazz, hip hop and ballet technique classes above level 1 is by audition only.
+Acceptance into the BFA and BA programs in dance, as well as placement into modern/contemporary, African diasporic movement, jazz, urban and street dance styles, and ballet technique classes above level 1 is by audition only.
 Major acceptance rate is is approximately one in four.

 Prospective dance majors should submit an application to the University of Minnesota by the Office of Admissions priority deadline, but need not have received notification from the University before participating in an audition.